timtroendle/heat-mobility-preferences/report/supplementary.md

 # Note S4: Climate change concern

-We measure attitudes toward climate change using the six 5-step likert items listed below.
+We measure attitudes toward climate change using the six 5-step Likert items listed below.
 From these responses, we derive a measure for climate change concern by classifying the average responses.
 On the scale of 1--5, we classify respondents with an average response of 3.5 or more as having high concern (n=1306), respondents with an average response of 2.5 or more as having medium concern (n=403), and respondents with less than 2.5 as having low concern (n=138).

 1. Climate change is happening.
 2. Climate change is caused by human activity.